DavidTPate/pendragon/README.md

 ### Glory from Unique Honors
 If any special honor or ambition was achieved last year, such as marriage to an heiress, this honor should have been recorded on the back of the character sheet.
-Review your character’s achievements for the previous year.
+Review your character's achievements for the previous year.

 ### Annual Glory
 Many sources of Glory accrue annually.
 For example, holding a motte-and-bailey castle gains you 8 Glory per year.
 Annual Glory accrues now.

 ## Step 9: Glory Bonuses
-The final step of the Winter Phase is to add any bonus points gained from high Glory to the character’s attributes.
+The final step of the Winter Phase is to add any bonus points gained from high Glory to the character's attributes.
 A bonus point is gained whenever your total Glory exceeds 1,000 points, and for every additional 1,000 points thereafter.
-(For example, a knight’s Glory might increase from 1,800 to 3,010 in an extraordinary year, yielding 2 bonus points for that year.)
+(For example, a knight's Glory might increase from 1,800 to 3,010 in an extraordinary year, yielding 2 bonus points for that year.)

 Bonus points must be spent now, as soon as they become available.
 Each point may be applied directly to an attribute,